pandafy/NM394_FreshlyBuilt/README.md

 # Team: FreshlyBuilt
 # PSID: NM394
-# PS : To develop AI/ML-based software to identify/analyze:
+**PS : To develop AI/ML-based software to identify/analyze:**
-#      1. Location of hot spots.
+      **1. Location of hot spots.
-#      2. The long-term occurrence of hot spots and changes.
+       2. The long-term occurrence of hot spots and changes.**

 <img src=https://github.com/pandafy/NM394_FreshlyBuilt/blob/master/Images/logo2.svg height=200px width=550px>

 We have developed ATHARVA which is a user friendly Web application that can be used by common people to gain the knowledge about hotspots of India and their changes.

-# ATHARVA : Autoregressive Trend analysis & Hypercritical Air pollution Ranging & Visualisation Application
+## ATHARVA : Autoregressive Trend analysis & Hypercritical Air pollution Ranging & Visualisation Application

-Features in our application Atharva:
+**Features in our application Atharva:**

 *District-wise plotting Heatmap for each pollutant analyzation and visualization *Coordinate basis Hotspots and Coldspots detection *Graphical Analysis of concentration of pollutants at each hotspot